Sexual Assault Kit Testing Project

 If you are a victim and would like further information about this project, please contact us or an advocate via the links below.

-Sergeant Stephen M. Compton
+Lieutenant Stephen M. Compton

 Huntington Police Department